Steroids: The Lesser of Two Evils

 Why steroids?

 Simply put, corticosteroids reduce inflammation.
-During an exacerbation (a period of new and worsening symptoms), nerve damage is caused by inflammation, so steroids are administered to stop or at least lessen the damage being done.
-Steroids lower the activity of the immune system, which, in the case of MS, is what is doing the damage.
-It’s really the only tool we have to stop an exacerbation once it’s started.
-A course of high dose intravenous steroids is usually given for 3-5 days at the onset of an exacerbation, often followed by oral steroids in order to taper down from the high dose used to attack the exacerbation.
+During an exacerbation (a period of new and worsening symptoms), nerve damage can be caused by inflammation, so steroids are administered to stop or at least lessen the damage being done.
+A course of high dose intravenous steroids may be given for 3-5 days at the onset of an exacerbation, sometimes followed by oral steroids in order to taper down from the high dose used to attack the exacerbation.1

 Side effects of steroids